oakesli/okit/README.md

 * `extensions`: Get all file extensions in the current folder and all its subfolders.
 * `tofa`: Convert plain text sequence files to FASTA format.
+* `category`: Classify files based on their parent folder names.